|

 and move on.
 My next attempt was the last trail that I could have

-chosen and I soon found my familiar white blaze, very faint, off
+chosen and I eventually found my familiar white blaze, very faint,

-in the fog.
-I headed down the mountain and quickly ducked into the
+off in the fog.
+I headed down the mountain and quickly ducked into

-shelter provided by the low scrub growth several hundred feet farther
+the shelter provided by the low scrub growth several hundred feet

-down the side of the mountain.
-The descent was not so bad for about
+farther down the side of the mountain.
+The descent was not so bad

-a mile and a half, and then, well - all I can say is that it was
+for about a mile and a half, and then, well - all I can say is that

 trail I had encountered yet.